 Methadone is administered orally and gradually absorbed into the system through the intestines and liver.
-From the liver it is released slowly into the patient’s blood stream.
-This slow release into the blood stream keeps maintenance patients from experiencing a rapid narcotic high and keeps them above the blood level for experiencing intense withdrawal symptoms.
+From the liver, it is released slowly into the patient’s bloodstream.
+This slow release into the bloodstream keeps maintenance patients from experiencing a rapid narcotic high and keeps them above the blood level for experiencing intense withdrawal symptoms.
 Methadone can also chemically block the craving for heroin even though it does not produce or mimic heroin’s warm, euphoric “rush”.
 At doses greater than available in illicit opiates, it produces a “blocking effect” to the high of the illicit opiate.
 This means that if an addict uses heroin while in methadone treatment, he or she will experience little to no effect from the heroin.
 However, methadone does not block the intoxicating effects of non-opiate drugs (sedatives, tranquilizers, stimulants, alcohol, etc.).
 That is why some patients may die of an overdose.
 Most overdoses occur when addicts in treatment supplement their prescribed methadone with other central nervous system depressants.
-Particularly dangerous when used in combination with methadone are placidyl, valium, methaqualone, illicit methadone, and large amounts of alcohol.
+Particularly dangerous when used in combination with methadone are Placidyl, valium, methaqualone, illicit methadone, and large amounts of alcohol.

 What happens if a patient abruptly stops taking methadone for treatment?

-The character and severity of withdrawal symptoms that appear when a narcotic is discontinued depends upon many factors, particularly what the drug is, the dose he or she is given, duration of use, interval between doses, health, personality, and expectations and motivations of the patient.
+The character and severity of withdrawal symptoms that appear when a narcotic is discontinued depend upon many factors, particularly what the drug is, the dose he or she is given, duration of use, the interval between doses, health, personality, and expectations, and motivations of the patient.
 The symptoms of abrupt withdrawal from methadone (complete discontinuation of the drug) are insomnia, anxiety, hypertension, irritability, chills, excessive perspiration, “runny” nose and eyes, enlarged pupils, sore and aching joints, muscle spasms, abdominal cramps, nausea, and diarrhea.
 Symptoms appear 24-48 hours after the last dose and most major symptoms are minimal by the 14th day.
 However, general discomfort, loss of appetite, and insomnia may persist for as long as six months.
 These symptoms can be drastically reduced and often eliminated by withdrawing the patient according to a slow deliberate schedule of dose decreases managed by a physician.
 The longer the process – the less the symptomology.

 Can methadone be used short-term or long-term as treatment?

 Methadone maintenance is a long-term treatment for opiate addiction.
 The patient must regularly visit the clinic and receive his/her daily medication.
-Many patients lead normal, productive lives by working, caring for their families and enjoying an active, healthy lifestyle.
-According to a federal 15 year follow-up study, methadone does not cause any physical deterioration even after 15 years of use or more.
+Many patients lead normal, productive lives by working, caring for their families, and enjoying an active, healthy lifestyle.
+According to a federal 15-year follow-up study, methadone does not cause any physical deterioration even after 15 years of use or more.
 Since methadone programs are voluntary, the length of time a patient remains in treatment depends greatly upon the patient.
 Studies show that patients are more apt to stay in treatment for relatively longer periods of time if they are over 30 years old, married, have dependent children, and have spent time in jail during their addiction to heroin.
 All these factors tend to strengthen the patient’s determination to overcome his or her heroin problem and become a more productive, social being.

 Can methadone cure opiate addiction?